 Wish List for Next Generation Virtual Worlds – Social Web + Virtual Worlds + Content + People

-I have written about this before… in a nutshell… I would like to see a grid of grids approach, a single instance world where travel is possible with a common identity and a suitable “suitcase” (intelligently filtered and adapted) and where radically different newer technologies and user interactivity modalities can be introduced alongside legacy facilities and which can gradually build a community and content.
+I have written about this before… in a nutshell… I would like to see a grid of grids approach, a single instance world (accepting for duplicated content to allow for scale) where travel is possible with a common identity, a suitable “suitcase” (intelligently filtered and adapted) and interchangeable currency.
+Also where radically different newer technologies and user interactivity modalities can be introduced alongside legacy facilities and which can gradually build communities and shared content.

 OpenSimulator as a Beacon